Yorkshire vs Lancashire

 But who did I want to be?
 A Yorkshireman?
 Or a Lancastrian?
 I felt like I had enough of a right to claim either one of them as my own.
 But which culture would I most like to align myself with?
 It was Yorkshire Vs Lancashire in a battle of cultural relevance.
 All Henry VII’s hard work had been undone.
 It was on.

 Firstly, as with any good game, I needed some rules.
 Each section of culture, such as music or film, would become one match.
 Within each match a cultural achievement would be counted as one goal.
 A cultural achievement that brought negative attention (such as Michael Barrymore in the game of comedy) would count as an own goal.
 Each match won, was worth one point.
 At the end of the cup (it had now become a cup) the winner would be the county with the most points, and my new homeland…

 Where is their pride in Lancashire?
 I couldn’t find it.
 I guess it’s just another one of those little cultural differences that separate us from our Lancastrian brothers.
-I too, separate here, in a fundamental way.
+In a fundamental way I too, separate here.
 I am not Lancastrian, nor will I ever be.
 I am a Yorkshireman.
 From Manchester.